-G-Engine is a hobby/passion project of mine that I started developing in 2017.
+G-Engine is a hobby project of mine that I started developing in 2017.
 It is complete C++ rewrite of the engine for Gabriel Knight 3: Blood of the Sacred, Blood of the Damned, a 3D adventure game released in 1998 by Sierra Studios.

 Since starting, I have implemented the following features:

-- Opaque and translucent BSP geometry rendering
+- BSP rendering logic

 - Key-framed vertex animation